Gov. DeSantis vows to sign ‘constitutional carry’ into law before leaving office

 Law would allow people to carry guns around without any permits

 A training class on carrying concealed weapons.
+The FL Legislature has approved a bill that would not require training.
 (Photo by George Frey/Getty Images)

 Gov. Ron DeSantis gave “constitutional carry” — allowing people to carry guns without concealed weapons permits — his full endorsement during a news conference on Friday.